userdashboard/storage-s3/readme.md

     MODULE_NAME_SECRET_ACCESS_KEY=secret from amazon
     MODULE_NAME_S3_ENDPOINT=nyc3.digitaloceanspaces.com

-## Testing

-This module is tested using [Dashboard](https://github.com/userdashboard/dashboard)'s test suite configured with this storage engine.

 # Dashboard

 Dashboard is a NodeJS project that provides a reusable account management system for web applications.